Will Durant: Teaching career

-From 1907 to 1911, Durant taught Latin and French at Seton Hall University in South Orange, New Jersey.
+From 1907 to 1911, Durant taught Latin and French at Seton Hall College in South Orange, New Jersey.

 After leaving Seton Hall, Durant was a teacher at Ferrer Modern School from 1911 to 1913.
 Ferrer was "an experiment in libertarian education," according to the Who's Who of Pulitzer Prize Winners.
 Alden Freeman, a supporter of the Ferrer Modern School, sponsored him for a tour of Europe.

-At the Modern School, he fell in love with and married a 15-year-old pupil, Chaya (Ida) Kaufman, whom he later nicknamed "Ariel".
-The Durants had one daughter, Ethel, and a "foster" son, Louis, whose mother was Flora—Ariel's sister.
+In 1913, he resigned his post as teacher and married the 15-year-old Ariel Kaufman; they had one daughter, Ethel, and a "foster" son, Louis, whose mother was Flora—Ariel's sister.
+To support themselves, he began lecturing in a Presbyterian church for $5 and $10; the material for the lectures became the starting point for The Story of Civilization.

 By 1914, he began to reject "intimations of human evil," notes Rubin, and to "retreat from radical social change."
 She summarizes the changes in his overall philosophy:

-In 1913, he resigned his post as teacher and married Ariel Kaufman; they had two children, Ethel and Louis.
-To support themselves, he began lecturing in a Presbyterian church for $5 and $10; the material for the lectures became the starting point for The Story of Civilization.

 Durant was director and lecturer at the Labor Temple School in New York City from 1914 to 1927 while pursuing a PhD at Columbia University that he completed in 1917, the year he also served as an instructor in philosophy.